 Internal flow boiling is much more complicated in nature than external flow boiling because there is no free surface for the vapor to escape, and thus both the liquid and the vapor are forced to flow together.
 The two-phase flow in a tube exhibits different flow boiling regimes, depending on the relative amounts of the liquid and the vapor phases.
 Therefore internal forced convection boiling is commonly referred to as two-phase flow.

 Nucleate Boiling Correlations – Flow Boiling

 In fully developed nucleate boiling with saturated coolant, the wall temperature is determined by local heat flux and pressure and is only slightly dependent on the Reynolds number.
 For subcooled water at absolute pressures between 0.1 – 0.6 MPa, McAdams correlation gives:

 The Thom correlation is for the flow boiling (subcooled or saturated at pressures up to about 20 MPa) under conditions where the nucleate boiling contribution predominates over forced convection.
-This correlation is useful for rough estimation of expected temperature difference given the heat flux:
+This correlation is useful for a rough estimation of expected temperature difference given the heat flux:

-The nucleate boiling suppression factor, S, is the ratio of the effective superheat to wall superheat.
+The nucleate boiling suppression factor, S, is the ratio of the effective superheats to wall superheat.
 It accounts for decreased boiling heat transfer because the effective superheat across the boundary layer is less than the superheat based on wall temperature.
 The two-phase multiplier, F, is a function of the Martinelli parameter χtt.